Ronit Roy, wife Neelam renew wedding vows on 20 years of marital bliss

 On the occasion of their 20th wedding anniversary, actor Ronit Roy renewed the marital vows once again with his wife Neelam Roy, in full traditional rituals.

-Ronit and Neelam had tied the knot on December 25, 2003.
-The couple have a daughter, Aador, and a son, Agastya.
+Ronit and Neelam had tied the knot on December 25.
+The couple have a daughter Aador and a son Agastya.

-Taking to Instagram, Ronit, who has 1.1 million followers on the photo sharing application, dropped videos from their wedding ceremony.

-In the video, we can see the 58-year-old actor wearing an off white coloured kurta pyjama with golden motifs on it, and a red dupatta.
+In the video, we can see the 58-year-old actor wearing an off-white kurta pyjama with golden motifs on it, and a red dupatta.

 While actress Neelam is sporting a red salwar suit with golden border on it.
 She completed the outfit with golden earrings, choora, and headband.